riotkit-org/backup-repository/docs/source/shell-access.rst

 Docker container concept
 ------------------------

-File Repository server container allows to execute commands during startup.
+Our container allows to execute commands during startup to help you with the application setup.
 With this feature you can create expected tokens, collections on application startup without need to send any HTTP requests or even log in to the shell.
 It's an automation you will love.

 **Example in docker-compose syntax**